MasWag/FalCAuN/tutorial/tutorial.md

 println("Number of simulations for equivalence testing: ${verifier.simulinkCountForEqTest}")
 ```

-For example, since the system does not satisfy the specification,
+In this example, since the system does not satisfy the specification,
-a counter-example violating the specification will be output like below.
+a counterexample violating the specification is shown as follows.
-`concrete input` is real values given to the system directly.
+`concrete input` is a list of real values specifying the signal given to the system.
 `abstract input` is the alphabet-abstracted input by the input mapper.
 ```
 [] ( output(3) < 120.000000 ) is falsified by the following counterexample